-Selection of Edit Part/Instrument Groups in the menu bar will bring up two new choices for construction or deletion of bracket(s) or brace(s) to the selected staff groups or staves.
+Selection of Edit Part/Instrument Groups in the menu bar will bring up three new choices for construction or deletion of bracket(s) or brace(s) to the selected staff groups or staves.
 A single bracket or brace will be created at the left of your system, dependent upon how many staves have been selected.
-If you wish to bracket an entire system of multiple staves, remember to Select All Staves.
+If you wish to bracket an entire system of multiple staves, choose the Select All Staves menu item.